Dmitry Mazepin

-Dmitry Arkadievich Mazepin (Дзмітрый Мазепін; Дмитрий Аркадьевич Мазепин; born 18 April 1968) is a Belarusian-Russian oligarch businessman.
+Dmitry Arkadievich Mazepin (Дзмітрый Мазепін; Дмитрий Аркадьевич Мазепин; born 18 April 1968) is a Belarusian-Russian oligarch and businessman.
 He is the former owner and former CEO of Uralchem.
-As of March 2022, following Russia's invasion of Ukraine, Dmitry Mazepin has been sanctioned by the European Union and the United Kingdom.
+As of March 2022, following Russia's invasion of Ukraine, Dmitry Mazepin has been sanctioned by both the European Union and the United Kingdom.

-Mazepin has been on the Forbes magazine list of Russia's 200 wealthiest businesspeople.
-In 2021, his wealth was estimated at $800 million.
+Mazepin has been listed by Forbes magazine among Russia's 200 wealthiest businesspeople.
+In 2021, his fortune was estimated at $800 million.

 Early life and education

-Dmitry Mazepin was born on 18 April 1968, in Minsk, graduating from the Suvorov Military Academy in Minsk in 1985.
-He then served as a military interpreter in Afghanistan between 1986 and 1988.
+Dmitry Mazepin was born on 18 April 1968 in Minsk.
+He graduated from the Suvorov Military Academy in Minsk in 1985 and subsequently served as a military interpreter in Afghanistan between 1986 and 1988.

-He graduated from the MGIMO University's Department of Economics in 1992 before going to work in the financial sector of Russia and Belarus and ultimately taking executive positions at major Russian private and government-owned companies Nizhnevartovskneftegaz and Sibur.
+In 1992, he graduated from the Department of Economics at MGIMO University, after which he entered the financial sector in Russia and Belarus.
+He later held executive positions at major Russian private and state‑controlled companies, among them Nizhnevartovskneftegaz and Sibur.

-He graduated from the Saint Petersburg Institute for Economics and Management in 2008 with a first-tier university degree in Organization Management.
-He earned his PhD from the same school in 2012 after defending a thesis on developing a methodical approach to managing the stock market potential of an oil producing company.
+In 2008, he obtained a first‑tier university degree in Organization Management from the Institute for Economics and Management in Saint Petersburg.
+He earned a PhD from the same institution in 2012, having defended a thesis on the development of a methodical approach to managing the stock‑market potential of an oil‑producing company.

 Business career

 Early beginnings (1992–2002)

-Mazepin was the CEO of Infistrakh, an insurance company, from 1992 to 1993.
-For two years afterwards he held the deputy branch manager position at Belarusbank, before holding several executive positions at Falkon Bank in 1995.
-His first major corporate assignment came in 1997 as well, with his appointment to the vice-president position of TNK, the Tymen Oil Company.
-The company had just acquired Nizhnevartovskneftegaz as a subsidiary and Mazepin was made its executive director in charge of making the firm profitable again.
-According to an interview in 2009, Mazepin ultimately succeeded in making Nizhnevartovskneftegaz loss-free.
+Mazepin served as CEO of Infistrakh, an insurance company, from 1992 to 1993.
+For the following two years he held the post of deputy branch manager at Belarusbank, before taking up a number of executive positions at Falkon Bank in 1995.
+His first major corporate appointment came in 1997, when he was named vice‑president of TNK, the Tyumen Oil Company.
+TNK had just acquired Nizhnevartovskneftegaz as a subsidiary, and Mazepin was appointed its executive director with a mandate to return the firm to profitability.
+In a 2009 interview, he stated that he had ultimately succeeded in making Nizhnevartovskneftegaz loss‑free.

-After that, Mazepin was the Deputy President of the Board of Flora Moscow Bank between 1998 and 1999, was the CEO of coal producer Kuzbassugol, and was then named First Deputy Chairman of the Russian Federal Property Fund in 2002.
+Thereafter, Mazepin served as Deputy President of the Board of Flora Moscow Bank between 1998 and 1999, acted as CEO of the coal producer Kuzbassugol, and was subsequently appointed First Deputy Chairman of the Russian Federal Property Fund in 2002.